Committee for Accuracy in Middle East Reporting and Analysis: History

-CAMERA has chapters in major US cities and Israel, including New York City, Chicago, Washington, D.C., Los Angeles, Miami, and in 1988 a Boston chapter and headquarters, founded and led by Andrea Levin; Charles Jacobs became deputy director of the Boston chapter.
+CAMERA has chapters in major U.S. cities and Israel, including New York City, Chicago, Washington, D.C., Los Angeles, Miami, and in 1988 a Boston chapter and headquarters (founded and led by Andrea Levin); Charles Jacobs later became deputy director of the Boston chapter.

 In 1991, Levin succeeded Winifred Meiselman as executive director of CAMERA.
 According to the organization's website, CAMERA's membership grew from 1,000 in 1991 to 55,000 in 2007.
 The director of CAMERA's Washington office is Eric Rozenman.

 In 2002, The Jewish Daily Forward named CAMERA executive director and regular Jerusalem Post contributor Andrea Levin America's fifth most influential Jewish citizen, writing, "Media-monitoring was the great proxy war of the last year, and its general is Andrea Levin."

 In 2008, CAMERA launched a campaign to alter Wikipedia articles to support the Israeli side of the Israeli–Palestinian conflict.
 The campaign suggested that pro-Israeli editors should pretend to be interested in other topics until elected as administrators.
 Once administrators, they were to misuse their administrative powers to suppress pro-Palestinian editors and support pro-Israel editors.
 Some members of this conspiracy were banned by Wikipedia administrators.